odinuv/web/en/apv/articles/sql-join/index.md

 {% endhighlight %}

 The above query will return all 10 rows.
 Notice there are some oddities with the `UNION` statement.
-`UNION` is an operator which expects a `SELECT` statement on both left and right side.
+`UNION` is an operator which expects a `SELECT` statement on both the left and the right side.
 But the first `SELECT` statement cannot contain an `ORDER BY` clause, as that can be used only at the end of the entire query.
-Also note that in the `ORDER BY` clause, fully qualified column name is not necessary because there is only a single column `first_name` in the entire table.
+Also note that in the `ORDER BY` clause, a fully qualified column name is not necessary because there is only a single column `first_name` in the entire table.
 By default `UNION` removes duplicates from the result, if you wan to keep them, use `UNION ALL`.